SANTA CRUZ COUNTY

 Under general direction, the incumbent, plans, organizes, and manages the daily activities of the Communications Program in the Information Services Department.
 Responsibilities of the position include planning, installation, operation, maintenance, and repair of data voice and radio/microwave network, as well as the administration of the physical data network infrastructure in the County.
 Other duties may be assigned; and to do other work as required.

-Establishes and maintains goals, objectives, and plans for carrying out division functions consistent with overall departmental goals; coordinates and manages through subordinates the work of staff engaged in providing services; works to coordinate services, resolve problems, develop procedures; analyzes work activities and programs; evaluates policies, services and systems needing improvement; directs and participates in the formulation and preparation of the budget; monitors divisional budget; represents division in working with other departments, agencies, and outside agencies and entities; directs and evaluates the work of subordinates, including training; develops programs, contracts, grants and memoranda of understanding; review and evaluates services and develops corrective action as necessary; performs special assignments as directed; attends meetings and conferences representing the division and/or department.
+Establishes and maintains goals, objectives, and plans for carrying out division functions consistent with overall departmental goals; coordinates and manages through subordinates the work of staff engaged in providing services; works to coordinate services, resolve problems, develop procedures; analyzes work activities and programs; evaluates policies, services and systems needing improvement; directs and participates in the formulation and preparation of the budget; monitors divisional budget; represents division in working with other departments, agencies, and outside agencies and entities; directs and evaluates the work of subordinates, including training; develops programs, contracts, grants and memoranda of understanding; reviews and evaluates services and develops corrective action as necessary; performs special assignments as directed; attends meetings and conferences representing the division and/or department.

-Plans, assigns, manages, coordinates, determines priorities, reviews and evaluates the work of technicians engaged in the service, assembly, installation, testing, adjustment, maintenance and repair of a variety of radio, electronic and microwave communications systems , voice and data-networks and related security, alarm, public address and intercom equipment; monitor and assure all repairs, programs and equipment are current with rules and regulations promulgate by Federal, State, and County laws and ordinances; confers with departments and contract agencies on equipment needs and assignments; establishes and oversees preventive maintenance, emergency repair and safety programs; trains subordinate staff, establishes work standards and evaluates work; assist in procurement of outside vendors; develop bid specifications for new communications equipment and system purchases, which include cost effective warranties; recommends retention, reassignment or disposal of equipment; receives and investigates communications interference reports and complaints; and implements immediate corrective actions; oversees and monitors equipment licensing program; develops, maintains, analyzes and monitors a variety of reports and records on systems and equipment history, operation, performance, maintenance and assignment and makes appropriate program recommendations based on that analysis; assists in the development of shop rates and billings to departments and contract agencies; maintains inspection records; designs and modifies communications equipment and coordinates installation and repair; estimates equipment and repair costs; prepares initial division budget and participates in final budget preparation; manages program budget; maintains inventory controls; procures and maintains required levels of parts and supplies; maintains records and prepared periodic and special reports and memoranda of equipment and maintenance practices and policies; inspects new equipment to ensure operational correctness; provides technical support to subordinates in complex installation, maintenance and repair situations; performs complex shop and field work to analyze, diagnose, maintain and repair communications systems and equipment; assists in designing and implementing a computerized inventory control system; works on an on-call basis as required to assure 24 hours, 7 day-a-week operations.
+Plans, assigns, manages, coordinates, determines priorities, reviews and evaluates the work of technicians engaged in the service, assembly, installation, testing, adjustment, maintenance and repair of a variety of radio, electronic and microwave communications systems, voice and data-networks and related security, alarm, public address and intercom equipment; monitors and assures all repairs, programs and equipment are current with rules and regulations promulgated by Federal, State, and County laws and ordinances; confers with departments and contract agencies on equipment needs and assignments; establishes and oversees preventive maintenance, emergency repair and safety programs; trains subordinate staff, establishes work standards and evaluates work; assists in procurement of outside vendors; develops bid specifications for new communications equipment and system purchases, which include cost effective warranties; recommends retention, reassignment or disposal of equipment; receives and investigates communications interference reports and complaints and implements immediate corrective actions; oversees and monitors equipment licensing program; develops, maintains, analyzes and monitors a variety of reports and records on systems and equipment history, operation, performance, maintenance and assignment and makes appropriate program recommendations based on that analysis; assists in the development of shop rates and billings to departments and contract agencies; maintains inspection records; designs and modifies communications equipment and coordinates installation and repair; estimates equipment and repair costs; prepares initial division budget and participates in final budget preparation; manages program budget; maintains inventory controls; procures and maintains required levels of parts and supplies; maintains records and prepares periodic and special reports and memoranda of equipment and maintenance practices and policies; inspects new equipment to ensure operational correctness; provides technical support to subordinates in complex installation, maintenance and repair situations; performs complex shop and field work to analyze, diagnose, maintain and repair communications systems and equipment; assists in designing and implementing a computerized inventory control system; works on an on-call basis as required to assure 24 hours, 7 day-a-week operations.

 Thorough knowledge of: